Home Page About Me The Walks Booking Me Pet Sitting

 This would include Canine First Aid, insurance, driving licence etc.

-• I may wish to take your dog out for a quick walk.
+• I will probably want to take your dog out for a quick walk.

 This is free of charge, and allows me & your dog to get better acquainted.

-Assuming you want to go ahead, there is the usual bit of paperwork:
+Assuming you want to go ahead at this point, there is the usual bit of paperwork:

 • The Veterinary Release Form